RealityMachina/NoCorrections/README.md

 # NoCorrections
 Removes all corrections made to hit rolls.

+Specifically:

+1) It no longer tries to break streaks of misses the player has

+2) It no longer does added math to the hit calculation, that would make easy shots even easier, and hard shots even harder.

 Note: may cause blood pressure to rise during gameplay because pure RNG has no mercy.

 # Installation Instructions